Drowsy driving: In commercial transportation and in the military

 Sleep-deprived driving is a major problem in commercial transportation and in the military.
 20% of commercial pilots and 18% of train operators have admitted to making a serious error due to fatigue.
 Commercial truck drivers are especially susceptible to drowsy driving.
 A recent study of 80 long-haul truck drivers in the United States and Canada found that drivers averaged less than 5 hours of sleep per day.
 The National Transportation Safety Board reported that drowsy driving was likely the cause of more than half of crashes leading to a truck driver's death.
 For each truck driver fatality, another three to four people are killed.
 In the fall of 2013 a new law was passed in the USA requiring the Federal Motor Carrier Safety Administration to propose guidelines related to screening for sleep apnea among commercial drivers.
 The US military estimates that approximately 9% of crashes resulting in death or serious injury during Operation Desert Storm and Operation Desert Shield were caused by sleep-deprived driving.

-Sleep deprivation was blamed a major cause of the Selby rail crash in which 10 people died and 82 were injured.
+Sleep deprivation was blamed as a major cause of the Selby rail crash in which 10 people died and 82 were injured.

 Physician reporting

 Six US states require physicians to report patients who drive while impaired, including those who may be chronically sleep-deprived.
 Another twenty-five US states permit physicians to violate doctor-patient confidentiality to report sleep-deprived drivers or those with sleeping disorders likely to impair driving, if they so choose.
-The American Medical Association endorsed physician reporting in 1999, but deferred to the states on whether such notification should be mandatory or permissive.
+The American Medical Association endorsed physician reporting in 1999.
+Still, he deferred to the states on whether such notification should be mandatory or permissive.
 An authority on professional confidentiality, Jacob Appel of New York University, has written that physician reporting is a double-edged sword, because it may deter some patients from seeking care.
 According to Appel, "Reporting may remove some dangerous drivers from the roads, but if in doing so it actually creates other dangerous drivers, by scaring them away from treatment, then society has sacrificed confidentiality for no tangible return in lives saved."

 Government response

-Governments had attempted to reduce sleep-deprived driving through education messages and by ingraining roads with dents, known as rumble strips in the US, which cause a noise when drivers wander out of their lane.
+Governments had attempted to reduce sleep-deprived driving through education messages and by ingraining roads with dents, known as rumble strips in the US, which cause noise when drivers wander out of their lane.
 In 2018, the Government of Western Australia introduced a "Driver Reviver" program where drivers can receive free coffee to help them stay awake.